klaytn/klaytn-docs/docs/klaytn/README.md

 - Immediate finality.
 - High TPS that meets real-world use cases.
 - Lower the cost of running Blockchain Applications.
-- Lower the barriers to entry for end-users without technical experience.
+- Lower the barriers to entry for end-users.
 - Ease the technology adoption process for industry.

-Klaytn launched its mainnet, **Cypress**, on Jun/27/2019 with the following specifications.
+Klaytn launched its mainnet, [**Cypress**](https://scope.klaytn.com/), on Jun/27/2019 with the following specifications.

 - 1-second block generation and confirmation time.
 - 4,000 transactions per second.